Skip to main content

 what is a safe space?

-A place where children can remember how to laugh, play and be themselves.
+Safe spaces, or Child-friendly spaces are places where children can remember how to laugh, play and be themselves.

-'We tend to talk about ‘refugees’ or ‘traumatised children’ in plural
+'We tend to talk about ‘refugees’ or ‘traumatised children’ in plural.

 But the fact is that there’s an individual child behind every refugee and every trauma.
 Each with his or her own name, face, character, dreams, wishes, sorrow, memories and loved ones.